yuzhiyang123/channel-diffusion/README.md

-This project is for paper "Generative Diffusion Receivers: Achieving Pilot-Efficient MIMO-OFDM Communications" submitted to IEEE OJCOMS.
+This project is for paper "Generative Diffusion Receivers: Achieving Pilot-Efficient MIMO-OFDM Communications" submitted to IEEE TNSE.

 Please first use the codes in dataset/ to generate the dataset, the figure indicates the scenario and the selected area